vicjicaman/commit-hop-support-restaurants/README.md

 # Introduction
-This is a Hackathon Onboarding Project (HOP) for www.commit.dev, Commit is a great company that is helping engineers get their next job at a startup.
+This is a Hackathon Onboarding Project (HOP) for <a href="https://www.commit.dev" target="_blank" > Commit.dev </a>, Commit is a great company that is helping engineers get their next job at a startup.
 They also provide access to a very supportive and collaborative community of like-minded engineers.If you want to know more about this, please feel free to reach out.

 The core idea for this HOP is to have a list of restaurants bording Ukraine that are preparing free meals for refugees.
 This idea came from a news report that I saw about the restaurants that are preparing free meals for the refugees and it stuck with me (I have previous experience in gastronomy as well).
 I found that the HOP was a great opportunity to contribute positively and learn more about this situation.